mollie/api-documentation/source/reference/v2/payments-api/get-payment.rst

    * - ``expiresAt``

        .. type:: datetime
+          :required: false

      - The date and time the payment will expire, in `ISO 8601 <https://en.wikipedia.org/wiki/ISO_8601>`_ format.
+       This parameter is omitted if the payment can no longer expire.

    * - ``expiredAt``

        .. type:: datetime
+          :required: false

      - The date and time the payment was expired, in `ISO 8601 <https://en.wikipedia.org/wiki/ISO_8601>`_ format.
 This parameter is omitted if the payment did not expire (yet).